-The superintendent will approve -all timely filed applications by June 1; incoming kindergarten applications; good cause application; or continuation of an educational program application filed by September 1.
+The superintendent will approve within 30 days incoming kindergarten applications; good cause application; or continuation of an educational program application.

 The superintendent will notify the sending school district and parents within five days of the school district's action to approve or deny the open enrollment request.
-The superintendent will also forward a copy of the school district's action with a copy of the open enrollment request to the Iowa Department of Education.